 NSE stated that “the online risk management system was unavailable, market functioning could not continue normally and hence had to be shut down.”
 The trading and financial market is exposed to such vulnerabilities & risks without a dynamic and functional risk management system.
 The crash explains why BCM professionals suggest upgrading your current BCM system for maximum effectiveness.

-The crash impacted those traders who squared off positions during this period, and the rest of the investors, brokers, and dealers are worried about their margins & potential losses.
+The crash hit the traders who were closing out their positions during this period, and the rest of the investors, brokers and traders were also worried.
+Evidently, they were worried about their profit margins and potential losses.
 NSE will report to Sebi regarding this disruptive event.
-We’ve enlisted some of the SEBI’s guidelines on BCM norms & DRS to make you understand why exchanges & depositories should focus on it:
+We’ve enlisted some of the SEBI’s guidelines on BCM norms & DRS to understand why exchanges & depositories should focus on it:

 SEBI’s Guidelines for Exchanges: SEBI outlines the BCP (business continuity plan) norms & disaster recovery framework for all exchanges for all unexpected events.